kurt-krueckeberg/gedcomx-thoughts/gedcomx-sources.md

 specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.
 Genealogical data is structured by data types such as persons, relationships, and sources.

-The difference between Events and Facts in Gedcom X is discussed here:
+The differences between Events and Facts in Gedcom X is discussed here:

 * [Events vs Facts](https://github.com/FamilySearch/gedcomx/issues/208)